My usual routine and teaching methodologies are not working to engage students effectively.

 Government of Pakistan, UK Aid

 To create a classroom environment across all primary schools in Punjab, Pakistan, where teachers are delivering purposeful, engaging, and inclusive lessons.

-Pakistan is underperforming against all global education indicators.
-The current quality of classroom teaching in government schools, especially primary schools, lacks the engagement and skills to deliver 21st-century education.
-We aimed to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) and increasing the effectiveness of 250,000 primary school teachers.
-Our unique Teaching for Success approach and global track record in teacher development ideally positioned us to support the region in this goal.
+Pakistan was underperforming against all global educational indicators.
+The quality of classroom teaching in government schools, especially primary schools, lacked the engagement and skills to deliver 21st-century education.
+We aimed to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) to improve the effectiveness of 200,000 primary school teachers.
+Our unique Teaching for Success approach and global track record in teacher development ideally positioned us to support the region on this goal.

 The delivery approach alongside the government delivery partner, the QAED, was driven by beneficiary needs, a strong evidence-base, and a regular review of delivery activities.
 For example, our original face-to-face cascade training has improved by integrating mentoring, peer-to-peer collaboration, and digital resources.
 The Edmodo social learning platform for professional development and the Aptis English proficiency tests have increased overall teacher quality whilst developing English language abilities.
 Monthly control checks are also carried out, alongside improving our systems for validating master trainers.
 We also review the quality of training and aim to gain greater involvement of headteachers in the programme.

 Through our third-party validation partner, FAME, we have been able to report reliably on the impact of our work during the lifecycle of the project.
 The main results are:

 • Expert trainer competence: we have evaluated the impact and the evolving impact of our training on expert trainers against our Continuing Professional Development (CPD) framework for teacher educators.